 The act of dividing the farmland into sections is called plotting or laying out.
 This is usually based on the report of soil survey. during the practice of pre-planting operation, a Soil survey shows the nature of the land (Topography).

 how Plotting can be done during pre-planting operations

 How to use the 3-4-5 metric method in farm plotting: Erect a pole at about the centre of the farmland.

-From the pole A, take a base line AB 4m long with a string tied to the pole.
+From pole A, take a baseline AB 4m long with a string tied to the pole.
 Tie another string 3m long to the pole at A and extend to C. A third string 5m long is also tied to pole B and is extended to meet pole C thereby forming a triangle with a right angle at A.

 don\’t forget to use the comment box and leave a message or suggestion and we will get back to you within seconds.